ashiqsultan/typescript-express-boilerplate/README.md

 ```

 - While consuming the API in frontend or anywhere, always check for isError value,
-- If its true then read error
+- If its true then read errorMessage
-- Make sure to pass error if error value is true
+- Make sure to pass errorMessage if error value is true

 ## Resource